 - Carpe Diem.
 The ancient Romans said it best.
 “Seize the Day!”
 If you want to really bicker with skill, you need to start having fights about nothing.

-What Does Bickering Mean?
-Winning!
+What Does to Bicker With Skill Mean?

 Your marriage has a backdrop, a subtext, like a kitchen sink filling up with the dirty dishes of resentments and hurt feelings.
 And your kitchen sink is overflowing now, isn’t it?